 - 4. Describe hominid evolution from 6 Myr ago until the present time.
 Be able to draw a family tree and indicate gradualist and punctuated-equilibrium interpretations. - 5.
 What are the possible implications of the fact that it took over 4 billion years for life on Earth to evolve to human level intelligence? - 6.
+Describe recent information on human evolution coming from comparisons of the human and chimpanzee genomes.
+Discuss some possible explanations for the rapid increase in brain size in the human line. - 7.
 Review the arguments by Ward and Brownlee in their book Rare Earth, that complex, intelligent life has much more stringent environmental requirements.
 Explain the Galactic Habitable Zone.
-Why might intelligent life be rare in regions close to the center of our Galaxy? - 7.
-How does evidence of intelligence in other species affect your thinking about f_i ? - 8.
-All of the material in chapter 6 addresses the Drake Equation factor, f_i.
-In selecting your value for f_i and developing your argument, you may want to consider at least the following: - increase in complexity - environment - evolutionary rate - uniqueness of human intelligence - linkage with other traits
+Why might intelligent life be rare in regions close to the center of our Galaxy? - 8.
+How does evidence of intelligence in other species affect your thinking about fi? - 9.
+All of the material in chapter 6 addresses the Drake Equation factor, fi.
+Select your value for fi and give your arguments in favor of it.
+Be sure to consider arguments for and against your choice.

-Warning: Do not confuse this factor with f{l} , which is given at this point, nor f{c} , which is yet to come.
+Warning: Do not confuse this factor with $f{\ell}$ , which is given at this point, nor $f{c}$ , which is yet to come.

-C. Considerations about f_c .
+C. Considerations about $f_c$ .

 - 1. Our cultural evolution over the past 10,000 years has led to our capability to communicate with ETI.
 Select 3 milestones in cultural evolution, indicate their approximate date, and explain their significance.
 Draw a diagram that indicates the connections between agriculture, specialization, barter, taxes, written language, etc. How likely is it that each of these milestones would occur on other planets with intelligent life? - 2.
+Discuss the importance of the following developments and the evidence as to whether they arose independently more than once or not: agriculture, written language, metal use, centralized states, and the industrial/technological revolution. - 3.
 An interest in interstellar communication requires a worldview with a particular combination of understandings and beliefs.
 What are the necessary components of such a worldview?

-3. How did the following people contribute (c or not) to the development of our worldvie w? ancient civilizations - Kepler
+4. How did the following people contribute (or not) to the development of our worldview?

 the ancient Greeks

 Ptolemy

+Aquinas

+Bruno

+Copernicus

+Brahe

 Galileo

 Newton

-- Aquinas Darwin
+Darwin

-- Bruno Miller and Urey
+Miller and Urey

-Copernicus - Drake
+Drake

-- Brahe

-- 4. What are the arguments for why a civilization with a technology advanced enough for interstellar communication would also be interested in such communication?
-What are the arguments against this view? - 5.
+- 5. What are the arguments for why a civilization with a technology advanced enough for interstellar communication would also be interested in such communication?
+What are the arguments against this view? - 6.
 Do science and technology confer a selective advantage on the society that develops them?
-Cite examples in support of your answer. - 6.
-What value have you chosen for f_C?
+Cite examples in support of your answer. - 7.
+What value have you chosen for fC?
 Suggest several reasons for its value to be less than 1.
 That is, what are some possible scenarios for intelligent life on another planet NOT to develop the capability for and interest in interstellar communication?